ME3Tweaks/ME3TweaksModManager/documentation/localizations.md

 ![Localization Example](images/documentation_localizations.png)

-Localization mods must be standalone mods.
+Localization mods must be standalone mods, and are defined under the **\[LOCALIZATION\]** task header.
 You cannot combine a LOCALIZATION task header with any other task headers that install things.

 | Descriptor name | Purpose | Required | Supported Moddesc versions |
 |-----------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------|----------------------------|